Vheissu/neblio-api/README.md

 While PM2 is recommended for deployed environments, you can run the app locally using `npx ts-node api.ts` which is one of the easiest ways to run it in a development/testing setting.
 PM2 is great for deploying to a server as it handles service creation and process management for you.

 The API is available by default on port 3000.
+The port can be changed by specifying a `port` environment variable value (see `.env.sample`)
 ## Supported Endpoints

 - /neblio/getlatestblock: returns the latest block height